coverclock/com-diag-hazer/README.md

 display the file as it changes; this decouples the router, rover, and base software from the display terminal while still allowing an on-demand real-time display.
 (This requires that the inotify-tools package be installed on the Pi.)
+Both gpstool and rtktool can be run as daemons via a command line switch (although I have not done so in these examples) and the headless mode can still be used.

 My prototype setup uses three Raspberry Pi 3B+ systems.
 My rover (and sometimes my base too) uses a NovaTel Wireless USB730L USB LTE modem with